designium/simple-image-uploader/README.md

 [![Code Climate](https://codeclimate.com/badge.png)](https://codeclimate.com/github/designium/simple-image-uploader)

-simple-image-uploader is a Rails 3 generator that creates a small scaffold class called Image.
+simple-image-uploader is a Rails 4 generator that creates a small scaffold class called Image.
 It enables image upload feature to your web app at no time.
+If you need the simple-image-uploader for Rails 3, please go to version 0.14.
+The Rails 4 version has significant changes.

 # Demo